sbpl/sbpl/README.txt

 b) Under unix/linux, you can either b.1) run "cmake CMakeLists.txt" in sbpl\cmake_build and then "make" in the same directory
       (note: don't try to run cmake in sbpl.
-CMakeLists.txt file in there is for ROS make) b.2) or create your own makefile.
+CMakeLists.txt file in there is for ROS make) The binaries will be in the directory sbpl\cmake_build\bin b.2) or create your own makefile.

 c) For those using SBPL as part of ROS:

-You can download the whole ROS package (see http://www.ros.org/wiki/ROS/Installation) and just do "rosmake sbpl" within sbpl directory.
+You can download the whole ROS package (see http://www.ros.org/wiki/ROS/Installation) and
+    just do "rosmake sbpl" within sbpl directory.
+The binaries will appear in sbpl\bin directory

 Usage: